'The beginning of the end': Europe rolls out vaccines to fight pandemic

 “It is the beginning of the end ... it was an exciting, historic moment,” she said at Rome’s Spallanzani hospital.

-The region of 450 million people is trying to catch up with the United States and Britain which have both already started vaccinations using the Pfizer/BioNTech shot.
+The region of 450 million people is trying to catch up with the United States and Britain which have already started vaccinations using the Pfizer shot.

 The EU is due to receive 12.5 million doses of the shot by the end of the year, enough to vaccinate 6.25 million people based on the two-dose regimen.
 The companies are scrambling to meet global demand and aim to make 1.3 billion shots next year.